Food & Diet In Diabetes

 1 minced jalapeno pepper

-1. In large skillet, warm oil over medium heat.
-Fry plantains to brown, turn and brown on other side, about 5 minutes total.
+salt and pepper to taste1.
+In a large skillet, warm oil over medium heat.
+Fry plantains to brown, turn and brown on the other side, about 5 minutes total.
 Remove from heat.

-| 2 cans black beans, drained 4 ts. tomato paste 3 T. water 1 clove garlic 1 T. fresh lime juice 1 / 2 ts. cumin 3 green onions, sliced 2 T. chopped chilies
+2 cans black beans, drained 4 ts. tomato paste 3 T. water 1 clove garlic 1 T. fresh lime juice 1 / 2 ts. cumin 3 green onions, sliced 2 T. chopped chilies

 1. Scoop out and set aside 1 / 4 cup beans.

-3. Stir in remaining beans, green onions and chilies.
+3. Stir in remaining beans, green onions, and chilies.